ViliTajnic/passwordchecker/README.md

 Next version will have option to use local text file for bulk passwords checking.

 To run the password checker you should have at least Python verson 3.
-It runs on Windows and MACs.\n
+It runs on Windows and MACs.

 example of usage:
 > python .\checkmypass.py password1 password2 password3 passwordn (and so)